Mass Shooting Tracker

 But this is about so much more than gun control and we all know it.
 We know there is something wrong with us and we don’t want to talk about it.

 Gun Violence is a symptom of our collective mental illness.
 This was my first thought as I broke through the sleep surface this morning and entered the tense reality of today.
 I have to be honest; I am losing sleep over the state of my country.
 A country that gave me barefoot summers growing up.
 A country I love.

 We do not like to admit as a country that we need any kind of help.
 We are the winners right?
 The most progressive, successful, progressed, advanced, a world leader in every sense.
 But we are broken.

 What do the experts say?

-The Journal of Psychology & Psychotherapy published Bostock and Bostock’s Disorders of the Collective Mental State in 2017 analyzing the concept primarily through the lense of what appeared to be a collective depressive state in Britain following the 1997 death of the widely-beloved Princess Dianna.
+The Journal of Psychology & Psychotherapy published Bostock and Bostock’s Disorders of the Collective Mental State in 2017 analyzing the concept primarily through the lens of what appeared to be a collective depressive state in Britain following the 1997 death of the widely-beloved Princess Diana.